Scientific Name

 Like most cacti, Cereus are fairly low-maintenance and hardy.
 Ensure they receive enough water without becoming waterlogged, especially during the summer, and fertilize them for best results.
 If the roots have become black or overly soft, the cactus could be experiencing root rot.
 Cut away the affected parts and replant.
 Most gardeners interested in cacti should be able to cultivate these without much problem.

 It may become necessary to repot your Cereus if it outgrows its container.
-If so, make sure the soil is dry, and then remove the pot.
-Knock away old soil and prune away any rotted or dead roots, then replace it in a new pot and backfill it with fresh soil.
-Make sure not to overwater cacti planted in new pots, as this can lead to root rot.
+If so, ensure the soil is dry and remove the pot.
+Knock away old soil and prune away rotted or dead roots, then replace it in a new pot and backfill it with fresh soil.
+Ensure not to overwater cacti planted in new pots, as this can lead to root rot.
 It should be left dry for about a week and then watered lightly.

 Origin